 Your writing says a lot about you, so put a little time and effort into crafting your cover letter.
 Don’t be afraid to show a little personality.

 When you explore how to write a cover letter, take the time to assure that your first impression is a favorable one.
-Do your homework, craft your words carefully, and know how and why you fit with the company.
+Do your homework, craft your words carefully, and know in what ways and why you fit with the company.
 This is your opportunity to shine and ultimately land that new job.